| RAID Levels and RAID Data RecoveryBerkeley researchers defined five types of RAID: RAID 1, 2, 3,

 no storage space is wasted.
 RAID 0 delivers the best performance

+and data storage efficiency of any RAID level.
 Figure 0.
 In RAID 0, data is is broken down into stripes which

 are written across all the drives in the array.
+RAID 1RAID 1 employs the mirroring

 technique.
 As a result, it uses storage space very inefficiently.